-Some parts of Norfolks old lines have luckily been brought by private owners and have been restored into amazing pieces of history most memorable is the old Royal station at Wolferton.Also West Raynham station & Marriotts way in Norwich.
+Some parts of Norfolks old railway lines have luckily been brought by private owners and have been restored into amazing pieces of history most memorable is the old Royal station at Wolferton,West Raynham station & Marriotts way in Norwich.

-Some of the later lines so far I have traced are Watlington to Wisbech and March in Cambridgeshire and most recent at the time of writing this article was the Marriotts way walk in Norwich covering an amazing walk and cycle path from Norwich City Station to Drayton just out side Norwich and also a personal thanks to all the volunteers who uncovered some of the parts here.The old engine shed Hellesdon platform and various other parts so the next generation can enjoy this part of Norfolks history.
+Some of the later lines so far I have traced are Watlington to Wisbech and March in Cambridgeshire and most recent at the time of writing this article was the Marriotts way walk in Norwich covering an amazing walk and cycle path from Norwich City Station to Drayton just out side Norwich and also a personal thanks to all the volunteers who uncovered some of the parts here.

-Another part of this website I started to make quite late into the construction of Norfolks disused railways was Google maps coverage of various lines from Norfolk including pictures and a description and driving instructions of how to get from place to place.
+Another part of this website I started to make quite late into the construction of Norfolks disused railways was the Google maps coverage of various lines from around Norfolk including pictures and a description and driving instructions of how to get from place to place.

-Also not just disused railways are covered on this page.One of my favourite places in Norfolk a close second to the beach and coastline is the North Norfolk Railway and also the Mid Norfolk Railway.
+One of my favourite places in Norfolk a close second to the beach and coastline is the North Norfolk Railway and also the Mid Norfolk Railway.

-Giving up your time for free to keep these historical lines running not just Norfolk's preserved lines but to all across he whole of the Uk who volunteer.
+Giving up your time for free to keep these historical lines running not just Norfolk's preserved lines but to all across the whole of the Uk who volunteer.